HWHardsoft/DLMS-MBUS-Reader/README.md

 # DLMS-MBUS-Reader

 Arduino MBUS Reader demo for electricity meters with DLMS COSEM interface (as they are common in Austria, for example).
-Demo code for our  MBUS slave Arduino MKR boards and Feather Boards (including ESP32, RP2040, nRF52840, Cortex M0 ....).
+Demo code for our MBUS slave boards for Arduino MKR boards, Raspberry Pi Pico and Feather Boards (including ESP32, RP2040, nRF52840, Cortex M0 ....).

 ![Example Data output of an connected electricity meter](https://user-images.githubusercontent.com/3049858/263540720-a5ca355f-043a-423e-a036-43d0d01d43e5.jpg)